houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Let's say that there is such an integer and let's call it `B`.
 So, `B` is the smallest positive integer that cannot be described in fewer than 15 English words.
 In other words, we need at least 15 English words to describe `B`.
 To witness Berry's Paradox, notice that the Berry Statement itself is a description of `B`.
 Crucially, the Berry Statement only contains 14 words.
 Thus, we've described an integer `B`, which by definition cannot be described in fewer than 15 words, with just 14 words.
 This is the essence of Berry's Paradox.

 We may now build the `berry` function which is quite close in spirit to the Berry Statement.
-In particular, `berry` is a function that returns the smallest possible string that can be compressed with at least `n` bits.
+In particular, `berry` is a function that returns the smallest possible string that can be compressed with at least `n` characters.
 Given an input `n`, `berry(n)` returns the smallest string that can be compressed using strings of at least `n` in length.

-For example, if `berry(n)` returns `SSB`, then we need at least `n` bits to compress `SSB`.
+For example, if `berry(n)` returns `SSB`, then we need at least `n` characters to compress `SSB`.
 So, any compression `SB` of `SSB` is at least `n` in length.
 So, `SB` compresses `SSB` such that `len(SB)` is less than `len(SSB)` and `len(SB)` is at least `n`.

 In terms of implementation, for some input `n`, `berry` loops through every possible binary strings in ascending order.
 For each binary string, it checks whether the Kolmogorov Complexity of that string is at least `n`.
 If that's the case, it returns that string, else the loop continues.
 In particular, if some string `SS` meets our check, then the Kolmogorov Complexity of `SS` is at least `n`.
 So, the minimal compression `s` of `SS` is at least `n` in length.
-Since we're looping through all strings in ascending order, the first string that meets our check and which `berry` returns is the smallest possible string that can be compressed with at least `n` bits.
+Since we're looping through all strings in ascending order, the first string that meets our check and which `berry` returns is the smallest possible string that can be compressed with at least `n` characters.

 In essence, `berry` requires two components - a function that yields all binary string in ascending order and a check for each binary string using `kolmogorov_complexity`.